-This walking tour takes between 3-4 hours, depending on how long you tarry at each stop.
+This walking tour takes between 3-4 hours, depending on how long you pause at each stop.
 Try to undertake this in the mid-afternoon to avoid the searing noontime heat.
 Dress in light cotton clothing, and bring water, comfortable shoes, and a hat to ward off the worst of the humid climate.

-Start your journey at the Melaka Tourist Information Center between Dutch Square and the Melaka River - here, you can get free maps of the area and other notable parts of the city.
+Start your journey at the Melaka Tourist Information Center (Google Maps) between Dutch Square and the Melaka River - here, you can get free maps of the area and other notable parts of the city.

 From the Tourist Center, cross over into Chinatown over the Tan Kim Seng Bridge, over the river that was the historical lifeline of Melaka.
 In its heyday, Melaka was a busy colonial trading port, filled with ships and other watercraft doing the business of several consecutive empires.

 Instead of going straight up Jalan Hang Jebat, turn left immediately upon crossing the bridge, walk about 200 feet west down Lorong Hang Jebat, then turn right at Jalan Tun Tan Cheng Lock (Google Maps), the street formerly known as Heeren Street in the Dutch colonial era.

 In colonial times "Heeren" (as it was known then) was home to Melaka's richest Chinese merchants.
 Today, its shophouses have been taken over by coffee shops and souvenir stores.
 One house pays tribute to the prosperous culture based here once upon a time: the Baba Nyonya Heritage Center (website | Google Maps).

 This museum presents Peranakan (assimilated Chinese) life during colonial times.